RonMcKay/capacitive-soil-moisture-sensor/README.md

 * Uses a NRF24L01 radio module for communication
 * Utilizes an ATSHA204A for secure message signing
 * A sensor value range of approximately 400 (from air to water)
-* External 8MHz resonator for better temperature stability than the interal oscillator
+* External 8MHz resonator for better temperature stability than the internal oscillator
-* All SMD components (except the nrf24l01 radio) on one side of the pcb
+* All SMD components (except the NRF24L01 radio) on one side of the pcb
+* FTDI and AVR ISP connector for programming and bootloader burning
 * 3D printable case which should make the electronics waterproof if the seam to the pcb is sealed with silicone e.g.

 **Note: Take care when inserting the batteries as there is no reverse polarity protection on this board.
 Also check the pin assignment of the FTDI and AVR ISP headers as these might be non standard to save some space.**